Basker12/HTML-CSS-Basics/README.md

 Things i want to do:
 - I have started to read the w3schools guide to CSS but i feel like i want to start to make something new and make it look better, so ill be reading through the guide while making the website
+- I cant seem to get the geolocation to work for some reason even though i wrote everything correctly.